ashrafezz817/Migration-Samples/01_Simple/README.md

 ### Database Packages

-No direct Oracle database package dependencies were identified in the legacy Form.
+No direct Oracle database package dependencies in the legacy Form.

 ### LOVs